MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-transfer-orders.md

   - Dual-write Finance package
   - Dual-write Human Resources package

-- If dual-write for sales orders is already installed in your environment, ensure that it's up to date.
+- If dual-write for sales orders is already installed in your environment, make sure it's up to date.
-- If an older version of Intelligent Order Management is running in your instance, and dual-write is already installed there, ensure that you import the user experience (UX) solution package for purchase orders and transfer orders.
+- If an older version of Intelligent Order Management is running in your instance and dual-write is already installed, make sure you import the user experience (UX) solution package for purchase orders and transfer orders.

 ## General guidelines for installing the add-on UX package for new users

-- If you're installing Intelligent Order Management first, you should install the dual-write solution before you import the UX package solution.
+- If you're installing Intelligent Order Management first, install the dual-write solution before you import the UX package solution.
-- If you're installing the dual-write solution first, the UX package solution is imported as part of the installation.
+- If you're installing the dual-write solution first, the installation imports the UX package solution.
 You can then install Intelligent Order Management.

 ## Initial synchronization of prerequisite tables

-After all the preceding prerequisites have been met, you must sync the reference data between Supply Chain Management and Dataverse before you can create new transfer orders and work with existing transfer orders.
-You use the initial write functionality to detect the table relationships and find the tables that you must enable for a given map.
+After you meet all the preceding prerequisites, sync the reference data between Supply Chain Management and Dataverse before you create new transfer orders and work with existing transfer orders.
+Use the initial write functionality to detect the table relationships and find the tables that you must enable for a given map.

 In the dual-write synchronization settings, you see the prerequisite tables for both the **Transfer Order Headers** table map and the **Transfer Order Products** table map.

-The following tables must be synced for the **Transfer Order Header** table map:
+Sync the following tables for the **Transfer Order Header** table map:

 - Sites
 - Worker